astropy/astropy/docs/development/pd/contributing_gitpod.rst

 Development workflow with Gitpod
 --------------------------------
-The  :ref:`contributing` section of this documentation contains information regarding the pandas development workflow.
+The  :ref:`contributing` section of this documentation contains information regarding the astropy development workflow.
 Make sure to check this before working on your contributions.

 When using Gitpod, git is pre configured for you: